asgardeo/asgardeo-auth-js-core/packages/oidc-js/README.md

 ### Storage

-Asgardio allows the session information including the access token to be stored in three different places, namely,
+Wso2 allows the session information including the access token to be stored in three different places, namely,

 1. Session storage
 2. Local storage